Maine Coastal Biking5 Days & 4 Nights

 Our trip starts and ends in Kennebunkport.
-On the last day, you also have the option of your transfer taking you to Portland if you prefer.
 The easiest way to travel to and from your trip is to fly in and out of Portland International Jetport.
 From there you can take a bus to Kennebunkport which takes roughly an hour.

 Our pre-departure information pack includes a detailed equipment list on what to take with you.
 This includes warm and cold weather gear, cycling clothes, rain gear, and lots of other specifics.
 If you have any questions about what to take, we'd be happy to share our own top tips and advice.

 Bike rental is included in the cost of this trip.
 We include a Norco VFR1 or a similar Trek bike.
 For a little extra assistance, e-bikes are also available (additional fee payable, subject to availability).
 The E-bike is a Trek Verve 3 Plus